-Personally, I keep a minimum of 6 month’s expenses in mine but right now it’s at about 12-24 months.
-Since I’m saving for another real estate purchase, I don’t want to tie up too much money in the stock market so I basically load up my E-fund and I’ll drain it when I need the money.
+Personally, I keep a minimum of six months’ expenses in mine but right now it’s at about 12 to 24 months.
+Since I’m saving for another real estate purchase, I don’t want to tie up too much money in the stock market so I basically load up my e-fund and I’ll drain it when I need the money.

 E-Funds Don’t Have to Be in Cash

-I choose to keep most of my E-fund in I bonds since they effectively act like high paying CD’s with low early withdrawal penalties.
+I choose to keep most of my e-fund in I bonds since they effectively act like high-paying CDs with low early withdrawal penalties.
 You can brush up on I bonds here, but one of the main benefits is that they accumulate interest tax deferred for up to 30 years and there is no state or local taxes imposed on them.
-There is a 1 year holding period, but after that there is only a 3 month interest penalty and after 5 years, there’s no penalty to redeem.
+There is a one-year holding period, but after that there is only a three-month interest penalty and after five years, there’s no penalty to redeem.